Ontario Slip and Fall Accident Lawyers

 - Medical expenses

 To learn more about how our slip and fall accident lawyers serving Ontario may be able to assist you, book a free initial consultation by calling Preszler Injury Lawyers today.

 Call Our Ontario Slip and Fall Accident Lawyers for a Free Initial Consultation

 If you were injured because of a property owner/occupier’s failure to adequately address potentially dangerous maintenance issues on their premises, our Ontario slip and fall accident lawyers may be able to provide you with crucial legal advice and assistance.

 By consulting with our slip and fall accident lawyers serving Ontario, you may be able to review the details of your accident, ask important questions, receive the benefit of case-specific legal advice, and learn about options for financial recovery that may be available to you, all at no cost.
-To book your free initial consultation with our Ontario slip and fall accident lawyers, call Preszler Injury Lawyers today at 1-800-JUSTICE.
+To book your free initial consultation with our Ontario slip and fall accident lawyers, call Preszler Injury Lawyers today.